-To qualify for coverage, all services rendered outside of a state licensed or approved facility must be provided by an independently Licensed Mental Health Professional.
-If a provider of intermediate care or outpatient services to treat child-adolescent mental health disorders is not independently licensed at the Masters/PhD/MD level, then the supervisor - who must be a Masters Level independently Licensed Mental Health Professional - must sign off on the treatment plan whenever the child's or adolescent's condition changes.
+Benefit Description Mental Health and Substance Use Disorder Treatment (Continued) treat child-adolescent mental health disorders is not independently licensed at the Masters/PhD/MD level, then the supervisor - who must be a Masters Level independently Licensed Mental Health Professional - must sign off on the treatment plan whenever the child's or adolescent's condition changes.
 For services provided in Massachusetts, a Licensed Mental Health Professional must be one of the following types of Providers: a licensed physician who specializes in the practice of psychiatry; a licensed psychologist; a licensed independent clinical social worker; a licensed certified social worker; a licensed mental health counselor; a licensed supervised mental health counselor; a licensed psychiatric nurse mental health clinical specialist; a licensed psychiatric mental health nurse practitioner; a licensed physician assistant who practices in the area of psychiatry; a level I licensed alcohol and drug counselor; a clinician practicing under the supervision of a licensed professional and working towards licensure in a clinic licensed under chapter 111; or a licensed marriage and family therapist.
 For services provided outside of Massachusetts, a Licensed Mental Health Professional is an independently licensed clinician with at least a Masters degree in a clinical mental health discipline from an accredited educational institution and at least two years of clinical experience.
 The term "clinical mental health discipline" includes the following: psychiatry; psychology; clinical social work; marriage and family therapy; clinical counseling; developmental psychology; pastoral counseling; psychiatric nursing; developmental or educational psychology; counselor education; or any other discipline deemed acceptable by the Plan.

-Coverage for Massachusetts Parity Conditions including Child-Adolescent Mental Health Disorders

-Under Massachusetts law, services for three categories of conditions must be covered to the same extent as medical services for physical illnesses.
-These three categories are (1) services for "biologically-based mental disorders," (2) services required as a result of rape, and (3) services for child-adolescent mental health disorders.
+Coverage for Massachusetts Parity Conditions including Child-Adolescent Mental Health Disorders Under Massachusetts law, services for three categories of conditions must be covered to the same extent as medical services for physical illnesses.
+These three categories are (1) services for "biologically-based mental disorders," (2) services required as a result of rape, and (3) services for child- adolescent mental health disorders.
 Further information on the coverage provided for these conditions can be found below.

-1) Services Required to Treat Biologically-Based Mental Disorders

-The Plan covers services required to treat biologically based mental disorders.
-Biologically-based mental disorders are (1) schizophrenia, (2) schizoaffective disorders, (3) major depressive disorder;, (4) bipolar disorder, (5) paranoia and other psychotic disorders, (6) obsessive-compulsive disorder, (7) panic disorder; (8) delirium and dementia; (9) affective disorders; (10) eating disorders, (11) post-traumatic stress disorders, (12) substance use disorders, and (13) autism.

-2) Services Required as a Result of Rape

-The Plan covers services required to diagnose and treat rape-related mental or emotional disorders for victims of rape or victims of an assault with the attempt to commit rape.

-3) Services for Child-Adolescent Mental Health Disorders

-The Plan covers services on a non-discriminatory basis for the diagnosis and treatment of child-adolescent mental health disorders that substantially interfere with or substantially limit the functioning and social interactions of a child or adolescent through the age of 18.
-Substantial interference with, or limitation of, function must be documented by the Member's PCP, primary pediatrician or HPHC Licensed Mental Health Professional, or when evidenced by conduct including, but not limited to:
+Services Required to Treat Biologically-Based Mental Disorders The Plan covers services required to treat biologically based mental disorders.
+Biologically-based mental disorders are (1) schizophrenia, (2) schizoaffective disorders, (3) major depressive disorder, (4) bipolar disorder, (5) paranoia and other psychotic disorders, (6) obsessive-compulsive disorder, (7) panic disorder, (8) delirium and dementia, (9) affective disorders, (10) eating disorders, (11) post-traumatic stress disorders, (12) substance use disorders, and (13) autism.
+Services Required as a Result of Rape The Plan covers services required to diagnose and treat rape-related mental or emotional disorders for victims of rape or victims of an assault with the attempt to commit rape.
+3) Services for Child-Adolescent Mental Health Disorders The Plan covers services on a non-discriminatory basis for the diagnosis and treatment of child-adolescent mental health disorders that substantially interfere with or substantially limit the functioning and social interactions of a child or adolescent through the age of 18.
+Substantial interference with, or limitation of, function must be documented by the Member's PCP, primary pediatrician or HPHC Licensed Mental Health Professional, or when evidenced by conduct including, but not limited to: • the inability to attend school as a result of the disorder,